 Iberia is part of the Oneworld alliance, and Avios from the Iberia Plus program can be used on Oneworld airlines such as American Airlines, British Airways and Cathay Pacific.

-Iberia Avios are redeemed according to a distance-based award charts.
+Iberia Avios are redeemed according to a distance-based award chart.
 Distance-based award programs charge award prices based on the total distance of your flights.
 As the distance flown increases, the number of points and miles necessary to book the award flight will increase.

 Keep in mind that Iberia does not utilize a single award chart.
-Rather, they have different redemptions for flights operated by Iberia Group versus flights operated by Oneworld partners, and have “Peak” season and “Off-Peak” season rates.
+Rather, they have different redemptions for flights operated by Iberia Group versus flights operated by Oneworld partners and have “Peak” season and “Off-Peak” season rates.